stupakov/indonesian-numbers/README.md

 ## TODO

-- add css processing
+- add react
 - js and jsx plugins for vim
-- add react
 - build simple text box
 - validation of typing a known string
 - randomly generate number and get its indonesian name